kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 # Kino Files (File Transfer + UI)

+**Warning: This document is known to be out-of-date as of November 14, 2024.
+  Proceed with caution.**

 This entry will teach you to add a simple UI to the [file transfer app](./file_transfer.md), using [`kit`](../kit/kit-dev-toolkit.md)'s built-in UI template.

 This guide assumes a basic understanding of Kinode process building, some familiarity with [`kit`](../kit/kit-dev-toolkit.md), requests and responses, and some knowledge of Rust syntax.